As beauty enthusiasts, we have to admit that the supposed holy grail beauty products can sometimes come with a hefty price tag.

-The NYX one is widely regarded to be one of the best holy grail dupes out there, though, with it enhancing your natural brow shape and adding dimension effortlessly.
+The NYX one is widely regarded to be one of the best holy grail dupes out there, though, as it enhances your natural brow shape and adds dimension effortlessly.
 Do note that it has a more limited shade range as compared to Anastasia’s— but we foresee that the five different shades in the range won’t pose much of a problem to most.

 The Anastasia Beverly Hills Dipbrow Pomade is available at selected Sephora outlets and retails at SGD35.

 10. Too Faced Better Than Sex Mascara V.S.
 L’Oreal Lash Paradise

 Who hasn’t heard about the legendary Too Faced Better Than Sex Mascara?
 Referred to in many circles as the best mascara of all time, this mascara volumises, separates, and curls short, stubby lashes so that they look long and luscious in an instant.

 The SGD35 price tag can be a bit of a turn off, especially since you are recommended to change your mascara every three monthsso opt for the L’Oreal Lash Paradise instead.
 As one of the best holy grail dupes out there, it creates out of this world volume and length that is guaranteed to have heads turning your way every time you so much as blink.

 The Two Faced Better Than Sex Mascara is available at all Sephora outlets and retails at SGD35.

 11. Kat Von D Tattoo Liner V.S.
 Maybelline Hypersharp Power Black Liner